 Safe Rooms will be constructed in existing homes by reinforcing part of the structure to withstand high winds.
-Homeowners receiving housing rehabilitation assistance impacted by tornados that no longer feel safe in their homes will be offered assistance with construction of a safe room to allow them to stay in their home rather than relocate to another community.
+Homeowners receiving housing rehabilitation assistance impacted by tornados that no longer feel safe in teir homes will be offered assistance with construction aafe rotoalow them to sty in their home rather than relocate to another community.
 The safe room will be built to standard ICC/NSSA- 500.